Mira-Development/dataroom/docs/Q/A/traction.md

 # What traction have you received so far?

-We won xHack, a hackathon hosted by Wormhole and Jump Capital in Chicago.
+We won two hackathons: xHack, hosted by Wormhole and Jump Capital, and DoraHacks.

-We've made partnerships with a lot of big players, like LayerZero, Axelar, Pontem, Notifi, and more.
-We've built a strong community of followers and early users on our Discord and Twitter.

-We've managed to build out a powerful product at extremely low cost and slow burn.

 We built multiple fully functional smart contract modules, a fluid UX, an integrated dApp, and a backend server to manage off-chain data in less than two months.

-After raising 130k, based on our current burn rate, we have ~9 months of runway.
+We’ve made partnerships with LayerZero, Axelar, Pontem, Notifi, and other players that streamline functionality for our protocol.

+We’ve built a strong community of beta users on our Discord (6k) and Twitter (8k).